MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/migrate-help.md

 More specifically, if you have content that you created for [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)], then you can choose to reuse that for your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution.

 For example, you have a [!INCLUDE[navnow_md](../developer/includes/navnow_md.md)] Help Server website with HTML files that describe your solution according to the [!INCLUDE[navsicily_md](../developer/includes/navsicily_md.md)] documentation model and format.
 In that scenario, you can reuse the Help Server website and rebrand that and the content accordingly.
 You then connect your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] solution with that Help Server website.
+For more information, see [Configuring the Help Experience for [!INCLUDE[prodlong](../developer/includes/prodlong.md)]](../deployment/configure-help.md).

 However, [!INCLUDE [prodshort](../developer/includes/prodshort.md)] does not support the field-based approach to context-sensitive Help that [!INCLUDE [navnow_md](../developer/includes/navnow_md.md)] 2017 and earlier use.
 Instead, you must use the [!INCLUDE [prodshort](../developer/includes/prodshort.md)] page-based approach to context-sensitive Help.
 You do not have to convert your existing Help, but you do need to make the content available.
 For more information, see [Adding page-level UI-to-Help mapping to the system table](../help/context-sensitive-help.md#adding-page-level-ui-to-help-mapping-to-the-system-table).